This post is also available in: Español

-I have little doubt that there is a link between the recent domestic violence cases in Puerto Rico and the woman-bashing songs in Reggaetón & Trap.
+I have little doubt that there is a music and violence link between the recent domestic violence cases in Puerto Rico and the woman-bashing songs in Reggaetón & Trap.

 Reggaetón & Trap Drive Domestic violence